Software Requirements Specification – Why does your startup need it? How to make it right?

 Risk and cost reduction

 A finalized product specification has a clear description of all the features, design tweaks, and architecture so the project can be estimated right.
-There will be no need to redevelop anything, there just would not arise a situation where anything goes wrong.
-As the development team will follow everything mentioned in the plan.
+There will be no need to redevelop anything, as the development team will follow everything mentioned in the plan.

 Exact estimation

 If a product is not fully specified, it is almost impossible to estimate the project and provide the exact budget.
-There is no way to predict the needed changes and no full vision of the features.
+There is no way to predict the needed changes and full set of features.

 Smooth scheduling